Direct Sowing Native Seeds at Home

 Native plants are regionally adapted to your local area and therefore able to flourish and thrive in your garden with little or no aftercare.
 These include trees, shrubs, perennials, annuals, bulbs and ferns.
 Read on to discover how you can increase the % of native plants in your garden by growing from seed.

-Many annual flowers, like Coreopsis, Rudbeckia, and Eryngium require cold stratification so it makes sense to sow them in Fall to benefit from a natural winter stratification.
+Many native and non-native annual flowers, like Poppies, Coreopsis, Rudbeckia, and Eryngium require cold stratification so it makes sense to sow them in Fall to benefit from a natural winter stratification.
 If you live in a very cold area or a harsh winter the seeds can be covered with a cloche or frost fabric to protect them at a delicate emergence stage.

 Plants grown through Winter tend to be tougher and quicker to flower.
 Some annual seeds cannot withstand freezing temperatures but require a cool season to grow these include Cleome, Zinnia and Cornflowers, germinate best in cool soil and should be direct-sown early in the growing season.
 Nasturtium, Glory-vine, California Poppy, Poppies and Moon vine have long delicate tap-roots that do not like to be disturbed.
 Other warm-season annuals, including Cosmos, Tithonia, Helianthus, Coreopsis, and Zinnia, grow quickly from direct-sown seed.